The last exposition of Vittore Carpaccio in Venice

 Vittore Carpaccio, Master storyteller of Renaissance in Venice

 The exhibition Vittore Carpaccio, Master storyteller of Renaissance in Venice will be on view at the National Gallery of Art in Washington from November 2022 to February 2023.
-The exhibition includes 45 paintings and 30 designs and it is organized by the National Gallery and the Fondazione Musei Civici di Venezia.
-This exhibition is curated by Peter Humphrey, Andrea Bellieni and Gretchen Hirtschaen and it is announced to take place also in Venice, in the Doge’s Palace from March to June 2023 with the title: Vittore Carpaccio paintings and designs.
+The exhibition includes 45 paintings and 30 drawings and is organized by the National Gallery and the Fondazione Musei Civici di Venezia.
+This exhibition is curated by Peter Humphrey, Andrea Bellieni and Gretchen Hirtschaen and it is announced to take place also in Venice, in the Doge’s Palace, from March to June 2023 under the title: Vittore Carpaccio paintings and designs.

-If you desire to discover Vittore Carpaccio in Venice, visit the exposition or some hidden gems of the Renaissance Art in Venice, you can contact me.
+If you desire to discover Vittore Carpaccio in Venice or some hidden gems of Venetian Art, you can contact me .

-Carpaccio, Hunting in the lagoon, Getty Museum, @picture wikipedia and Venetian Ladies, Museo Correr, Venice.
+Vittore Carpaccio, Hunting in the lagoon, Getty Museum-Venetian Ladies, Museo Correr, Venice.